InseeFr/Stromae/README.md

 ## Main Logo

 You can overload the mainLogo in the `metadata.json` file.
-You juste write the url of image in the file like this :
+You just have to write the url of image in the file like this :

 ```json
 {